Managing insolvency for sole traders and partnerships

 No asset procedure (NAP)

-A NAP is an alternative to bankruptcy that only lasts a year, but is managed by a court’s Official Assignee in much the same way.
+A NAP is an alternative to bankruptcy that only lasts a year, but is managed by the Official Assignee in much the same way.

 You can only use this option once.